VeriorPies/MineCloud/README.md

      You can also optionally set up the BOT avatar here<br>
      </p>
 2. Deploy MineCloud
-   - In the MineCloud project directory, type `npm install` in the terminal to install all the dependencies
    - (Optional) Follow the "Customize Deployment" section on the [Configuration Package's home page](minecloud_configuration_packages/RELEASES.md)
    - Open the terminal in the MineCloud folder and enter `npx cdk list` to make sure the build pass.
 You should see the stack name being printed:
      ```